TuringGpt/Dashboard_Clone/envs/incident_management_technical/tools/interface_2/policy.md

 5. Obtain the required and optional bridge information (refer to `handle_coordinations` tool documentation for field requirements).
 6. Create the bridge record using `handle_coordinations`
 7. Update the incident status to `in progress` if its status is `open` using `handle_incidents`.
-8. If additional participants need to be added to the bridge, add each participant by following SOP 4.1
+8. If additional participants need to be added to the bridge, add each participant by following SOP 4.2

-#### 4.2 Initiating an Incident Bridge
+#### 4.2 Adding Bridge Participants

 **Steps:**